 - Practice Mindfulness: Mindfulness will help you manage your obsessional thinking.
 As it becomes more natural, the automatic thoughts you react to as a part of your OCD will be easier to manage.

-- Support System: Joining a support group or increasing your circle of trusted friends can help with feelings of loneliness, judgement, or isolation.
+- Support System: Joining a support group or increasing your circle of trusted friends can help with feelings of loneliness, judgment, or isolation.

 - Healthy Habits: Engaging in self-care is crucial for anyone dealing with a mental health condition.
 Well-balanced meals, regular movement, and adequate sleep are all necessary to manage stress, mood, and anxiety.